 Skinner et al (2009) Diacylglycerol enrichment of endoplasmic reticulum or lipid droplets recruits perilipin 3/TIP47 during lipid storage and mobilization.
 J Biol Chem 284 30941 PMID: 19748893

 Do you know of a great paper that uses RHC 80267 from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for RHC 80267